Xing-CHEN18/Xing-CHEN18.github.io/Research.md

 - ## Neural Ordinary Differential Equations for modeling time series data

-**Related fields**: Noise contrastive Learning, visual representations, un/self supervised learning

-**Introduction**: Our research introduces a breakthrough method utilizing Neural Ordinary Differential Equations (Neural ODEs) to forecast the behavior of spintronic devices.
-Trained on minimal data, this dynamic neural network model offers high accuracy and remarkable time efficiency—an acceleration factor over 200 times—compared to traditional micromagnetic simulations.
+**Related fields**: Residual Network, Differential Equations, Time series forcasting

+**Introduction**: This study addresses the gap in applying artificial intelligence to discover the complete differential equations governing physical experiments.
+It focuses on the domain of spintronics, where the behavior of devices underpins future technological advancements.

+**My Contribution**: I led the initiative to adapt Neural Ordinary Differential Equations to spintronics' unique constraints, involving few outputs, multiple inputs, and internal parameters.
+Our model, trained on minimal data, successfully predicted spintronic devices' behaviors with remarkable accuracy and efficiency.

+**Impact**: Our approach demonstrated an over 200-fold acceleration in simulation time compared to traditional methods, predicting the response of experimental spintronic nano-oscillators effectively.
+It stands to significantly speed up the development process in spintronics and potentially other areas involving dynamic electronic devices.

+**Reflection/Future Work** The promising results from Neural ODEs in spintronics suggest a disruptive tool for rapid and accurate modeling, complementing time-intensive micromagnetic simulations.
+Looking ahead, we aim to generalize this approach to a broader range of electronic devices, optimizing the functionality and efficiency of next-generation technologies.

 ## Reservoir computing for modeling time series data